 ASH Community has decided it shall share in needs under its guidelines even if a member has alternate forms of access.
-Therefore, have your provider submit bills and if you meet the guidelines, and funds remain available, ASH will make payment to your provider minus any MRA.
+Therefore, have your provider submit bills and if you meet the guidelines, and your need is eligible for sharing, ASH will make payments to your provider minus any MRA (assuming the provider submitted the bill to ASH or it was submitted through the network).